L3DEVIL/VphonegagaInject/README.md

 Compile failed? read the log and look up on Google

 If you face any problem, please read the [FAQ](#faq)

+# Leeching concerns

+Leeching as known as stealing code and offsets via reverse enginnering, and editing credits via file editing and recompiling.
+We all know that, right?

+There are some simple protections in the template:
+- Simple C++ string obfuscation called AY Obfuscator.
+Usage `OBFUSCATE("string here")` and with a key `OBFUSCATE_KEY("string here", 64-bit key here)`.
+Example `OBFUSCATE_KEY("Hello", 2353474243)` or in hex `OBFUSCATE_KEY("Hello", 0x3FE63DF21A3B)`.
+The key must not be too long or too short
+- `string2Offset("")` to protect offsets
+- Simple anti-leech measures that crashes if JNI functions are not called
+- Quite harder to edit credits via smali
+- Toast hidden inside `getFeatureList` in Main.cpp

+These protection are NOT full protection, it does not stop them, it will only slow them down, this intent is to help you improve on your own by yourself.
+You should:
+- Improve anti-leech measures on your own way
+- Protect and encrypt your dex and lib.
+Find the tools or the projects by yourself, chinese based tools is not recommended as anti virus may flag your mod for malware (false positive).
+Don't tell anyone what protection you are using, don't let game developers get a hand of it
+- Improve string obfuscators a lot more or use others which are not known.
+Make sure that obfuscator is not too simple
+- Enable proguard, and add filters to make sure it does not break your project.
+See https://developer.android.com/studio/build/shrink-code
+- Never share your project to someone
+- Do not include any important stuff such as 'offline' username and password, instead add an additional layer, e.g. a web service handling the protected request
+- And etc.

+Never contact how to protect more, never complain that your mod has been leeched, that's all your responsibility!
+If you are really worry about leeching, or getting constantly leeched, and can't protect, just upload your project on Github.
+They will download from your Github instead leeching.

+**Never tell us how to leech stuff, we are not interested getting involved in it, You will get blocked immediately!**

 # FAQ
 ### My game crashing or freezing/My mod menu does not work